VelvetOrg/Fighting-Game/AI Plan.md

 3. Enemies with low health will call for help from nearby entities so that it can regenerate health.

 4. Medical services will arrive at the scene of dying entities?

+5. Shooting the player

+6. Picking weapons dropped by the player